HeZhang1994/video-audio-tools/README.md

 ## Motivation

 Only low resolution videos that downloaded from Youtube have audio.
-Add the related audio to high resolution videos leads to better watching experience.
+Adding audio to the related high resolution video leads to better watching experience.

-<i>Last updated: 11/02/2019</i>
+<i>Last updated: 12/02/2019</i>